Visiting older family members during the pandemic is possible with thought, planning and preparation.

 There’s no better time than the turn of the season to spring clean your lifestyle and get your family back on track.
 This spring, make a goal to start with small, attainable changes that can help lead to better overall health.

-While 50 percent of American families eat dinner together at least five nights per week, many eat together much less than that.
-Family mealtime is a time to stay in touch with one another, and it can improve everyone’s health.
+While 50% of American families eat dinner together at least five nights per week, many eat together much less than that.
+Our expert explains why eating together as a family is so important.